LysTech/lys/README.md

 experiment = experiment.filter_by_subjects(["P03"])
 ```

+`create_experiment` takes 2 arguments: the experiment name, and the type of device.
+Currently we support two types of devices: "nirs" (which is Bettina's device) and "flow2" (our device).

 An experiment is a list of sessions, `create_experiment` finds the folder in your file structure called "fnirs_8classes" and constructs an `Experiment` object.
 It can be filtered by subject.
 Once you've loaded an experiment, you may want to check that your meshes and volumes are aligned.
 Below we do that for the first session (different sessions may have different patients):

 ```python